arcusmaximus/SottrModTools/Documentation.md

 - **.tr11material**

   References texture and shader resources, and providers parameters for the latter.
-Can technically be edited using the binary templates, but usually it's easier/safer to simply find an existing material that suits your needs.
+Can technically be edited using the binary templates, but usually it's easier to simply find an existing material that suits your needs.

 - **.dds**